openvinotoolkit/datumaro/docs/formats/open_images_user_manual.md

 Datumaro expects at least one of the files above to be present.

-In addition, the following metadata files must be present as well:
+In addition, the following metadata file must be present as well:

 - [class descriptions](https://storage.googleapis.com/openimages/v6/oidv6-class-descriptions.csv)

+You can optionally download the following additional metadata file:

 - [class hierarchy](https://storage.googleapis.com/openimages/2018_04/bbox_labels_600_hierarchy.json)

 Annotations can be downloaded from the following URLs: